HaugrNet/eds/README.md

 it useful.

 # Release Plan
-CWS Development has reached the final phase for version 1.0.
-With the following milestones still pending, for details, see milestones and related open issues in GitHub.
-The original goal for releasing the final 1.0 was on December 31st, 2017.
-However, as the OpenJDK will [include unlimited strength cryptography](https://bugs.openjdk.java.net/browse/JDK-8170157) as of Java 8u161, released on [January 16th, 2018](http://www.oracle.com/technetwork/java/javase/8u152-relnotes-3850503.html) the release of CWS 0.9.9 is scheduled February 2nd, 2018.
+CWS is feature complete, version 0.9.9 has been released, and now it is just a question of time before [Circle-CI](https://circleci.com) &amp;

-The final 1.0.0 release will be made as soon as Travis-CI and Circle-CI have upgraded their images to use the latest Java 8, so the default settings can be updated to the highest AES encryption key size.
+[Travis-CI](https://travis-ci.org) upgrade their Build Images to use the latest Java 8.
+Once they have upgraded, the default settings will be changed to ensure that the default key size for the symmetric keys is set to the highest value possible.

+In the meantime, testing will continue to be improved, by adding a new external test suit using [FitNesse](http://fitnesse.org/), and also trying to perform Penetration Testing.
+Bugs and flaws will still be corrected, but no new features or changes will be made.

 # Software License
 The CWS is released under Apache License 2 or APL2.